lancedb/lance/README.md

 environments.
 Lance delivers blazing fast performance for image and video data use cases from analytics to point queries to training scans.

 Lance core is written in C++ and comes with python bindings to start.
-With first class integration, Lance is queryable by tools like DuckDB out of the box and can be converted from parquet with a single line of code.
+With first class Apache Arrow integration, Lance is queryable by tools like DuckDB out of the box and can be converted from parquet with a single line of code.

 ## What problems does Lance solve?